bbengfort/bbengfort.github.io/_posts/2016-04-19-bunch-data-management.md

         DESCR: contents of the readme

     This data therefore has the look and feel of the toy datasets.

-    Pass in a path usually just the name of the location in the data dir.
-    It will be joined with the result of `get_data_home`.
-The contents are:

-        path
-            - README.md     # The file to load into DESCR
-            - meta.json     # A file containing metadata to load
-            - dataset.txt   # The numpy loadtxt file

-    You can specify another descr, another feature_names, and whether or not the dataset has a header row.
-You can also specify the index of the target, which by default is the last item in the row (-1)
     """

     root          = os.path.join(get_data_home(), path)